koleckar/LundeWebForm/README.md

 <br>

 <h3>issues/TODOs</h3>
-WebForm not displaying succes message on succesfull submit, also after the submit the fields are not reloaded to blank fields.
+WebForm not displaying success message on successfull submit, also after the submit the fields are not reloaded to blank fields.<br>
-JUnit tests not completed.
+JUnit tests not completed.<br>
-Documentation not completed.
+Documentation not completed.<br>
+In-memory db used for simplicity, use eg. PostgreSQL.<br>
+Instead of SpringMVC use WebFlux.<br>
+Add Kafka for handling backpressure.